robrwo/-DBIX-Class-Helper-TableSample/README.md

     If your database supports or requires a type, you can specify it, e.g. `system` or `bernoulli`.

+    See your database documentation for the allowable types.

 - `repeatable`

     If this key is specified, then it will add a REPEATABLE clause,